akpante3/grouped-tasks/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Instructions on setting up this project locally.
+Instructions for setting up this project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites